Ragenose/t2ee/README.md

 ## Usage

+### Setup

-Clone the repo, configure all config file respectively, and....
+Clone the repo, configure all config files respectively, and....

 ```bash
 docker-compose up